The Founder's Guide to

 Frequently Asked Questions

-Coral Capital primarily focuses on the Japanese market but is also open to startups targeting North America, Asia, and Europe.
+Coral Capital primarily focuses on the Japanese market but is also open to investments in North America, Asia, and Europe.
+This global perspective allows them to support startups with international ambitions.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.